 Your domain name is another chance for you to tell more about your brand or what it is that you do.
-Within your domain you can combine bits of information including where you are regionally, the type of business you are, and more.
+Within your domain, you can combine bits of information including where you are regional, the type of business you are, and more.

 With your own domain, your business can appear more professional.
 For example, www.yourbusiness.com looks better than www.freewebsitebuilder.com/yourbusiness.com.
 Search engines also prefer individual domains as opposed to free web domains.

 Why you should not use free / generic domains